turris-cz/user-docs/docs/basics/reforis/dns/reforis-dns.md

     a [summary table](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Public+Resolvers)
     with links to particular privacy policies.

+!!! warning
+    We cannot guarantee the functionality of third-party DNS forwarders.
+    Various problems have been encountered, for example, broken DNSSEC (missing or expired signatures, etc.) or slow responses.
+If you have such troubles, please try to choose another forwarder before reporting the problems to us.

 ### Custom forwarder

 If none of the predefined forwarders fits your needs there is also